hotmeshio/sdk-typescript/README.md

 ```

 ## Design
-The HotMesh SDK is designed to keep your code front-and-center.
-Write code as you normally would, then use HotMesh to make it durable.

 1. Start with any ordinary class.
-Pay attention to unpredictable functions: those that execute slowly, cause problems at scale, or simply fail to return. *Note how the `flaky` function throws an error 50% of the time.
+Pay attention to unpredictable functions: those that execute slowly, cause problems at scale, or simply fail to return now and then. *Note how the `flaky` function throws an error 50% of the time.
 This is exactly the type of function that can be fixed using HotMesh.*
     ```javascript
     //myworkflow.ts